back to top

 In an audio message and press statement, Geelani said he has decided to “distance himself from Hurriyat Conference in wake of the present situation” in Jammu and Kashmir.

-“In this regard, a detailed has been sent to constituents of Hurriyat Conference.
+“In this regard, a detailed letter has been sent to constituents of Hurriyat Conference.
 Keeping the present state of Hurriyat Conference into view, I have distanced from Hurriyat Conference,” Geelani said.

 Geelani's resignation has stoked a debate about how it will alter the separatist political landscape in Kashmir as most of the separatists have disappeared from the scene post abrogation of Article 370 and its corollary Article 35-A on August 5.